nmtriet/react-flux-auth/README.md

 ### Development Environment: Run in webpack-dev-server

 1. Install all node modules (build into *node_modules* folder)

-Run:

 ```
 npm install
 ```

 2. Start webpack-dev-server.
 You can change config of server (IP, port) in *package.json*.

-Run

 ```
 npm start